 they seek to reveal their true nature: their

 loves, fears and desires.
 “Between thought and expression,

 There lies a lifetime” – Lou Reed.

 “Taste is not only a part and index of morality, it is the

 morality.
 The first, and last, and closest trial question to any living

 creature is ‘What do you like?’
 Tell me what you like, I'll tell you

 what you are.” – John Ruskin.

-while he was a Buddhist monk in Bangkok, Thailand.
-He learned that the
+monk in Bangkok, Thailand.
+I learned that the

 Buddha identified thought moments and their sequences, quite